Moshe Sternbuch: Views and opinions

 Sternbuch opposes Zionism and the State of Israel.
-He says there is no connection between the existence of a Jewish state and the beginning of the redemption of the Jewish People to the Land of Israel which will precede the Messianic Era.

 In 2013, a new housing development under construction in the Ramat Avraham neighbourhood of Beit Shemesh was found to be situated atop an ancient burial ground.
 Since Jewish law forbids the desecration of cemeteries, the project was put on hold pending an investigation.
 Sternbuch ruled, through his Agudat Eretz HaHayim burial society, that it was permissible to investigate the remains.
 This decision led to resumption of the construction work.
 However, the competing organisation Asra Kadisha, led by Weiss, determined that all construction on the site must be halted immediately, with the area to be left permanently abandoned.
 After the latter's ruling was ignored, rioting ensued in Ramat Avraham on the part of Haredi residents from Ramat Beit Shemesh Bet and Mea Shearim.

 In September 2018, Sternbuch criticized British Chief Rabbi Ephraim Mirvis for publishing an educational pamphlet warning against LGBT bullying in Orthodox schools.
 Sternbuch viewed this as advocacy for the LGBT lifestyle.